 Your kids also don't need to have a good handle on what a country is in the beginning.
 Our son has always known that his parents are from different countries (UK and Australia) and that we then live in a different country, where he was born.
 Now at five, he understands more about international travel and where his family live in the world, but he still gets confused between cities and countries and when we were in Rotterdam last week, he asked me what language they speak there and what country we were in.

 We can also use travel - yes, even on a walk down the road or a drive to see family a few hours away - with the idea of there being a very big world out there that we must look after and share with others.
-I am going to be a bit more deliberate about this now travel is going to look very different for us - my eldest definitely knows that "going on holiday" means lots of fun and ice cream and screen time - but I also want him to be more aware and mindful of the privilege he has to have visited so many places and actually the whole pandemic situation has been a great opportunity to start those kind of conversations.
+I am going to be a bit more deliberate about this now travel is going to look very different for us - my eldest definitely knows that "going on holiday" means lots of fun and ice cream and screen time - but I also want him to be more aware and mindful of the privilege he has to have visited so many places and actually the whole current situation has been a great opportunity to start those kind of conversations.